 During inclement weather, when using antennas that are relatively high compared to surrounding structures, a severe increase in noise may occur.
-This is commonly reported by people with high antennas.
+This effect is commonly reported by people with antennas that are physically high compared to surroundings.
 By looking at stations with identical antennas at widely varying heights we can logically conclude the real reason behind the noise increase in inclement weather.
 Contest forums and repeaters are both useful places to gather information on "p-static" or precipitation static.

 Case 1, multiple contest stations

-Here's a sample of typical posts on contest reflectors.
-This one is from NQ4I on the 3830 reflector:
+A search of contesting archives will reveal consistent complaints about noise on high antennas.
+Here's a sample of a typical post from a contest reflector.
+This one is from NQ4I on the 3830 contesting archives:

 Case 2, my Yagi antennas

 My contest station has a similar feature.
 Operators can change to lower antennas on receive to mitigate precipitation static during inclement weather.
 My 40-meter Yagi antennas are 3-element plumber's delight construction.
 Reflector and director elements are directly connected to the grounded booms, while the driven elements have a hair-pin match that grounds the elements to the boom.
 The upper antenna is around 185-feet above ground level, and with a 50-foot boom and 70-foot long elements the elements.
 During foul weather, such as severe blowing snow, rain, or heavy overcast with the threat of rain, the upper antenna makes a raspy note that sounds like a steadily increasing frying noise.
 It can easily be mistaken for particles striking the antenna, except close observation shows the noise does not track the moisture striking the antenna.

 A second observation is even before the moisture gets here, the noise can start.
 When a distant lightning bolt flashes the noise often abruptly stops.